 As I write, volunteers from a community trust are distributing food parcels to people who have been deprived of their usual ways of earning an income during the lockdown in Mutare, the fourth largest city in Zimbabwe.
 I became involved in raising money for this initiative a week ago, and saw videos from the first people to receive packages last night.

 It would be counterproductive to feel guilty for what I have – my comfortable lockdown – so long as I am living simply, keep praying, and do what I can to serve those who are currently more vulnerable.
 I believe it would also be counterproductive to blame God for the situation we find ourselves in.
-The Bible invites us to lament – to throw our questions, grief, and fear at God’s feet – and I hope to explore this in a future post.
-I have been relating to God in new ways, praying “Have mercy on us”, and singing the Taizé chant “Oh Lord, hear our prayer”.
+I have recently found myself relating to God in new ways, praying “Have mercy on us”, and singing the Taizé chant “Oh Lord, hear our prayer”.
+The Bible invites us to lament – to throw our questions, grief, worries and fears at God’s feet – and I explore this in another post.

-I believe that our cries for answers at times like this, and our deep longing for things to be better, kinder, more just, less painful and chaotic, are a sign that we were made in the image of God.
+I believe that our cries for answers at times like this, and our deep longing for our planet to be a better, kinder, more just, less painful and chaotic place, are a sign that we were made in the image of God.
 The Bible describes God creating men and women, instructing them to rule over the earth, and giving them the freedom to choose what they will do.
 The world God made was described as “very good”, but human wrongdoing caused a rift between people and God, and also between us and the rest of creation.

 The consequence of this breakdown of relationship is selfish behaviour and violence.
 Land is devastated, water polluted and climate changed, with the results being flood, drought, famine and disease.
-The powerful force people off fertile land, corrupt (or desperate) builders ignore safety codes, some government emergency action plans neglect the poorest or most vulnerable people, and the foreign aid policies of too many governments are self-serving and neglectful of the poorest or the vulnerable people.
+The powerful force people off fertile land, corrupt (or desperate) builders ignore safety codes, some government emergency action plans neglect the poorest and most vulnerable people, and the foreign aid policies of too many governments are self-serving and neglectful of those who can’t stick up for themselves.
 We recognise that these things are wrong, and long for something better.
 We yearn for the role we were made for, from which we abdicated, ruling over a world where evil does not reign.

 Of course, not all pain and death seems to be the direct result of human wrongdoing.
 From a biblical point of view, whether the tree of life in chapter two of Genesis was symbolic or real, either way it points to the existence of human death before people disobeyed God – how else would fruit that gives immortality be necessary?
 Presumably his plan was to keep us from death if we had avoided eating the (literal or symbolic) fruit.
 Likewise, would the command have been given to ‘subdue’ the earth if everything was as we would like it, comfortable and predictable?